CatherineTrevor/gothenburg-netball/README.md

     a.
 As a returning visitor I want to, find out where and when practice is.

     b.
-As a returning visitor I want to, feel invited to join a session.
+As a returning visitor I want to, feel encouraged to join a session.

     c.
 As a returning visitor I want to, refresh my knowledge of netball.